 These are days 10-11 of a trip to Alaska, part 9 of 11.
 Click here for the prior and next entries.

-Bernd got a rental car delivered to the hotel and we drove to Starbucks for breakfast.
+Bernd got a rental car delivered to the hotel and we drove to Starbucks for br20180717_094858_DROeakfast.
 We met the owner and also spotted a flyer for free guided nature hikes, one at 2pm.
 We checked out of the family hotel and into the hostel on Takhini hot springs road next to the public hot pools.
 Lunch at Whisky Jacks and saw David again.
 Stopped by the airport to get our sleeping bags out of the plane, then went to the float plane base S of town for the nature hike.

 Ingrid and Janie led the hike.
 They were friendly and knowledgable, and we had a nice group of about 10 people.
 We hiked out & back the scenic Miles Canyon trail, learned about local history, saw a bear swim across the river and climb up on our side about 1/4 mile away.